 Jordan's Journey seems to have prospered.
 At the time there were forty-two persons in residence and eight had died within the year.
 In 1625 the population stood at fifty-five persons (thirty-six males and nineteen females).
 Corn and fish supplies were adequate and there were some cattle and hogs as well a s numerous poultry.
 In the matter of houses, the total was quite large-being twenty-two.
 The plantation boasted of three boats and substantial amounts of small arms (thirty-eight) and armor of various types (thirty-six items).
 Cecily was expecting a second child (Margaret) at the time of Samuel's death at Jordan's Journey in the first months of 1623.
 Samuel Jordan is known to have died prior to the February 16, 1623, because in the census of Virginia colonists, his name is conspicuously missing from the list of inhabitants at Jordan's Journey:

-Cecily (Reynolds) Bailey - Jordan - Farrar Cecily Reynolds was born in England about 1600, immigrated to Jamestown on the Swan in 1610, and died in Virginia, presumably in the mid- to late-1600s.
-As such, she was one of the first European-born women to reach the New World.
-It is not known with any certainly why she left England, nor with whom she traveled.
-She was on her own from the age of 11, and grew into the much-courted and many times married "Glamour Girl" of the Jamestown Colony.
+Cecily (Reynolds) Bailey - Jordan - Farrar-Montague-Parker Cecily Reynolds was born in England about 1600, immigrated to Jamestown on the Swan in 1610, and died in Virginia, presumably in 1662.
+As such, she was one of the first few European-born women to reach the New World.
+We now know her mother and step-father Cecily and Will Pierce were on the 3rd Supply foltilla of 1609.
+Mother Cecily was on the BLESSING while husband was on the Sea Venture.
+The younger Cecily traveled with her Aunt and Uncle Thomas and Elizabeth Phippen aboard the SWAN in 1610.
+She grew into the much-courted and many times married "Glamour Girl" of the Jamestown Colony.
 She had good friendships with women as well as men; and by the time she was 24 years old, due to the death of her husband Samuel Jordan, she owned outright a successful plantation, Jordan's Landing, one of only four to continue operation after the Indian Massacre of 1622.
-Both Samuel and Cecily earned the designation "Ancient Planter" by the London Company of Virginia.
+Both Samuel and Cecily had earned the designation "Ancient Planter" by the London Company of Virginia.
 Her first husband, a man named Bailey, fathered Cecily's first child, Temperance Bailey, but died soon thereafter.
 By the time she was 20, she married Samuel Jordan.
 She had one child with Samuel Jordan.
 During the course of that second marriage, Cicely encountered two men who were soon to compete to become her third spouse.

 Following the death of Samuel, Cecily found herself the object of male devotion.
 In fact, there were rivals.
-Mr. or Rev. Greville Pooley, often characterized as a local parson, apparently soon declared his interest in her.
-Mr. Pooley apparently had the ingenious idea of marrying Cecily as both groom and parson, and greatly speeding up the whole process by combining proposal with ceremony.
-So fervent was his courtship that he believed he had succeeded in winning Cecily’s somewhat sworn hand.
-Shortly thereafter, it became obvious that Cecily preferred William Farrar, and intended to choose him.
-During the Indian attack of 1622, the young Farrar had taken refuge at Jordan’s Journey, had somehow failed to leave, and so he was very well known to her.
+Mr. or Rev. Greville Pooley, characterized as the local parson, apparently soon declared his interest in her.
+Mr. Pooley apparently had the ingenious idea of marrying Cecily as both groom and parson, and thus, greatly speeding up the whole process by combining proposal with ceremony.

 It is likely that Samuel Jordan made a will, but it does not survive.
 William Farrar was appointed as executor and overseer of Samuel Jordan's estate several months after his death.
 At a Court held on November 19, 1623, and presided over by Sir Francis Wyatt, Governor, and Christopher Davison, Secretary, records indicate that a warrant was issued "to Mr. Farrar to bring in the account of Mr. Jordan his estate by the last day of December."
 Another warrant was issued to "Mrs. Jordan, that Mr. Farrer put in security for the performance of her husbands will."
 An abstract of the orders were to be delivered to Sir George Yeardley.